 Any student may file a sex equity complaint by using the Uniform Grievance Procedure.
 A student may appeal the School Board’s resolution of the complaint to the Regional Superintendent of Schools (pursuant to 105 ILCS 5/3-10 of The School Code) and, thereafter, to the State Superintendent of Education (pursuant to 105 ILCS 5/2-3.8 of The School Code),

-The Superintendent shall appoint a Nondiscrimination Coordinator.
+The Superintendent shall appoint a Nondiscrimination Coordinator, who also serves as the District’s Title IX Coordinator.
 The Superintendent and Principals shall use reasonable measures to inform staff members and students of this policy and grievance procedure.